mailpile/python-passcrow/docs/README.md

 2. Clear-text user data and recovery key fragments are only kept in RAM, and only for a limited time.

+3. Communications between the application and Passcrow Helpers can be anonymous and strongly encrypted, e.g. over Tor.

 ## Protocol